Limerick, Ireland and Dublin, Ireland | July 13-August 3, 2019

 - Comparative (International) Family Law (1 credit)

 This course will survey the law surrounding marriage and the family as the basic social unit in various societies around the world.
-Topics will include marriage, divorce, annulment, alimony, child custody and support, antenuptial and post-nuptial agreements, adoption, and legitimacy of children.
+Topics may include marriage, divorce, alimony, child custody and support, adoption, and legitimacy of children.

 - Law, Technology and Social Change in the US and Europe (1 credit)

 This course will examine the challenges facing the legal systems of both the US and the European Union in light of the rapid and extensive advances in technology that are changing the society we live in on a daily basis.
 The mass introduction of new technology is colliding with traditional legal frameworks that are increasingly incapable of providing adequate responses.
 This course will look at both regulatory and judicially created liability driven responses to these events.
 A comparative analysis of these responses between the US and the European Union will provide new insights into cultural and systemic differences in approach.